Agent SDK

 Approval

-The agent provides a unified approval mechanism.
-It yields ApprovalRequest for all code actions, programmatic tool calls, and JSON tool calls.
+The agent yields ApprovalRequest for code actions and each shell command and programmatic tool call within them.
+Each request carries a tool_call field identifying the pending action.
 Execution is suspended until approve() is called.
-Calling approve(True) executes the code action or tool call; approve(False) rejects it and ends the current agent turn.
+Calling approve(True) executes the action; approve(False) rejects it and ends the current agent turn.

 async for event in agent.stream(prompt):